omry/omegaconf/docs/source/custom_resolvers.rst

 when we care only about the keys or the associated values.

-The resolvers ``oc.dict.keys`` and ``oc.dict.values`` simplify such operations by offering an alternative view of a dictionary's keys or values as a list.
+The resolvers ``oc.dict.keys`` and ``oc.dict.values`` simplify such operations by offering an alternative view of a ``DictConfig``'s keys or values as a list, with behavior analogous to the ``dict.keys`` and ``dict.values`` methods in plain Python dictionaries.
-They take as input a string that is the path to another config node (using the same syntax as interpolations) and return a ``ListConfig`` with its keys / values.
+These resolvers take as input a string that is the path to another config node (using the same syntax as interpolations), and they return a ``ListConfig`` that contains keys or values of the node whose path was given.

 .. doctest::